 For all of us, talking is thinking and thinking helps us to integrate our experience with our psychological selves.
 Those summer experiences need to be debriefed!
 And I am afraid that, “What did you learn?” is insufficient.
 Sometimes, summer camps will send home a mailer that explains what campers have been doing.
 Use that information to spark discussion.

-Emily Dickinson wrote, “Tell all the truth, but tell it slant.
-Success in circuit lies.”
-Take her advice.
 Find out as much as you can about the summer experiences of your children through your own sleuthing.
 Go so far as to learn the important vocabulary the kids were exposed to.
 Maybe she learned what the acronym NGO means while in Bolivia?
 Maybe he now knows what post-production means from the digital video production course?
 Find ways to incorporate those terms into other conversations.
 If you are really sneaky – like a Russian election hacker – they will not even know what you are doing.

 And if you are neither sneaky nor investigative, then enlist some help.
 Aunts and uncles, other parents, family friends, and neighbors are all village members.
 Most of these village members are unscrupulous when it comes to helping you with your children and will be eager recruits in your spy operation.
 Get them to find out what she really figured out in Bolivia.